ThomasWeinert/FluentDOM/README.md

 By default every method that supports a selector uses XPath not CSS selectors.
 Since XPath is supported by the ext/dom extension, no extra parsing need to be done.
-This should be faster processing the selectors and btw it was easier to implement.
+This should be faster processing the selectors and was easier to implement.

-But FluentDOM 5 can use CSS selectors with the help of a converter library.
+But FluentDOM can use CSS selectors with the help of a converter library.

 #### Text nodes